nyaruka/goflow/cmd/docgen/templates/flows.md

 A switch router consists of:

+ * `wait` an optional pause in the flow waiting for some event to occur, such as a contact responding, a timeout for that response or a subflow completing
  * `result_name` the name of the result which should be written when the switch is evaluated (optional)
  * `operand` the expression which will be evaluated against each of our cases
  * `cases` a list of 1-n cases which are evaluated in order until one is true